Gapminder/ddf-validation/README.md

 ## Normal people can use validator in Gapminder Offline app (version 3.3.0+)

 * Download and install [Gapminder Offline](https://gapminder.org/tools-offline)
-* Go to the top-right menu and chose "DDF tools".
+* Go to the top-right menu and choose "DDF tools".
 Follow instructions on the screen for the rest of the process.

 #### datapackage
-* With Gapminder Offline DDF tools you can also create or update datapackage file if you chose an option to do so.
+* With Gapminder Offline DDF tools you can also create or update datapackage file if you choose an option to do so.

 ## Advanced users can use validator as a command line tool